-August 30, 200(Date Transmitted)
+August 29,200@ate Transmitted)

-Johnston, Perry, Johnson & Associates, L. I. P. 3007 Armand Street Monroe, LA 71201 (Auditors) In connection with your review of our financial statements as of [data] and ended, and as required by Louisiana Revised Statute 24:513 and the Louisiana Revised risiana Governmental ill responsibility for our ols over compliance with These representations are based on the information available to us as of completion/representations). (date of Public Bid Law It is true that we have complied with the public bid law, LSA-RS Title 38:2 applicable, the regulations of the Division of Administration, State Purcha 212, and, where sing Office Yes (^X) No (-) Code of Ethics for Public Officials and Public Employees It is true that no employees or officials have accepted anything of value, a service, loan, or promise, from anyone that would constitute a violation of whether in the form of a fLSA-RS 42:1101-1124.
-Yes [c] No [] It is true that no member of the immediate family of any member of the go chief executive of the governmental entity, has been employed by the go April 1980, under circumstances that would constitute a violation of LS ABLUMENTAL AURTA SINCI Budgeting We have complied with the state budgeting requirements of the Local Go overnment Budget Act (LSA/RS 39:1301-14) or the budget requirements of LSA-RS 39:34.
-Yes [K] No [] Accounting and Reporting All non-exempt governmental records are available as a public record an nd have been retained to at least three years, as required by LSA-RS 44:1, 44:7, 44:31, and 44:36 o.
-Yes[X] No[
+Johnston, Perry, Johnson & Associates, L.L.P.
+3007 Armand Street Monroe, LA 71201 (Auditor 3) In connection with your review of our financial statements as of [date] and for the ended, and as required by Louisiana Revised Statute 24:513 and the Louisiana G Audit Guide, we make the following representations to you.
+We accept full respondentially with the following laws and regulations and the internal controls over such laws and regulations.
+We have evaluated our compliance with the following regulations prior to making these representations. iovernmental sibility for our compliance with These representations are based on the information available to us as of (date of completion/representations). • Public Bid Law • It is true that we have complied with the public bid law, LSA-RS Title 38:2212, and applicable, the regulations of the Division of Administration, State Purchasing Offi d, where ce., Yes [X] No [] Code of Ethics for Public Officials and Public Employees • It is true that no employees or officials have accepted anything of value, whether service, loan, or promise, from anyone that would constitute a violation of LSA-RS in the form of a 3 42:1101-1124.
+Yes [X] No [] It is true that no member of the immediate family of any member of the governing chief executive of the governmental entity, has been employed by the government April 1, 1980, under circumstances that would constitute a violation of LSA-RS 42 ital entity after Budgeting We have complied with the state budgeting requirements of the Local Government (LSA-RS 39:1301-14) or the budget requirements of LSA-RS 39:34. nt Budget Act (LUMING SO.
+16071-17) of all addigos requirements of Editions of Society Yes [No [] Accounting and Reporting - All non-exempt governmental records are available as a public record and have bat least three years, as required by LSA-RS 44:1, 44:7, 44:31, and 44:36. een retained for at least filled Aggie! as sadailed by Foundation 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+Yes [X] No []